smartsheet-platform/smartsheet-java-sdk/README.md

 ## Support
 If you have any questions or issues with this SDK please post on [StackOverflow using the tag "smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.

+## Contributing
+If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.
+[More info here](https://help.github.com/articles/using-pull-requests).

+#### Running the tests
+Unit tests:
+1. `mvn test`

+Integration tests:
+1. Set up an api access token in `src/integration-test/resources/config.properties`
+2. `mvn integration-test`

+Mock API tests:
+1. Clone the [Smartsheet sdk tests](https://github.com/smartsheet-platform/smartsheet-sdk-tests) repo and follow the instructions from the readme to start the mock server.
+2. `mvn test -Dtest=com.smartsheet.api.sdk_test.*`

 ## Release Notes